anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 In particular,
-even if the registrar delegates part or all of its RA role during certificate enrollment to a separate system, it still must be made sure that the registrar decides about accepting or declining a request to join the domain, as required in {{RFC8995, Section 5.3}}.
+even if the registrar delegates part or all of its RA role during certificate enrollment to a separate system, it still must be made sure that the registrar takes part in the decision on accepting or declining a request to join the domain, as required in {{RFC8995, Section 5.3}}.
 As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar